maanav-amura/assignments/Logs.md

 18/8
 - Completed Cab booking system with all code optimization and changes (Cabriders)
-- Started with ruby on rails course - lyndad
+- Started with ruby on rails course - lynda